LLNL/ppo_and_friends/README.md

 This environment has very sparse rewards, so it can take a while for the agents to explore enough to reach a good policy.

+NOTE: this environment requires gym version 0.21 and pyglet version 1.5

 ### RobotWarehouseSmall
 There are many configuration options for the robot warehouse.
 This one uses 4 agents in a "small" warehouse.
 This is the same as RobotWarehouseTiny, except that it is slightly larger.
 The complexity of the environment is increased with the increase in size, so learning takes longer.

+NOTE: this environment requires gym version 0.21 and pyglet version 1.5

 ### LevelBasedForaging
 There are many configuration options for this environment.
 This configuration